 Eligibility

-The spouses and common-law partners of some international students may be eligible for an open work permit.
+Effective January 21, 2025, only spouses and common-law partners of certain international students may be eligible for an open work permit.
 To check the eligibility criteria, please consult this information: Help your spouse or common-law partner work in Canada - Canada.ca .

 Your spouse or your common-law partner does not have to have a job offer to apply for a work permit.